hurtki/configsManager/README.md

-# ConfigManager
+# ConfigsManager
-ConfigManager is a simple and efficient CLI application that helps you manage your configuration files by associating keys with file paths.
+ConfigsManager is a simple and efficient CLI application that helps you manage your configuration files by associating keys with file paths.

 Built with [Cobra CLI](https://github.com/spf13/cobra) library to provide a powerful and user-friendly command line interface.

-### With configManager, you can:
+### With configsManager, you can:
 - Add new config entries with keys and paths
 - Retrieve config paths by keys
 - View content of config files